A special place in the south of Spain

 The greenhouses of Almeria

-The area 30 km south of Almeria is known for its greenhouses.
-This area can be seen from space because it is over 40,000 hectares (100,000 acres) covered in plastic.
+We know the area 30 km south of Almeria for its greenhouses.
+You can see this area from space because it is over 40,000 hectares (100,000 acres) covered in plastic.
 A visit to Google Earth at latitude 36.74 degrees N and longitude -2.71 degrees, you will see the magnitude of the greenhouses.
-Vegetables grown here are exported all over Europe.
+They export vegetables grown here all over Europe.

 The discovery of a spectacular geode